sudoabuser/puppeteer-test/readme.md

 # Installation:

-we need npm (node package manager), puppeteer and cucumber for this project. here is the version numbers please check these out if not working properly:
+we need npm (node package manager), puppeteer and cucumber for this project. here is the version numbers I've used, please check these out if not working properly:

 -npm: 9.4.0